African Violets, or Saintpaulia Ionantha, are common houseplants that will bloom multiple times a year when cared for properly.

 Most plants need light, and African Violet plants are no exception.
 However, too much sunlight will cause your plant to struggle, and insufficient sunlight can cause yellow leaves.

-Insect pests like mealybugs, plant scale, and aphids feed on African violets sucking nutrients from the plant.
+Insect pests like mealybugs, plant scales, spider mites, ring spot, thrips, and aphids feed on African violets sucking nutrients from the plant.

 This can lead to leaves turning yellow and other problems when pests are present.

 If you find white fuzzy cottony-looking areas or dark spots, you may have a pest problem.
-Any pest problem needs to be addressed quickly before more damage occurs or pest spread to other plants.
+Any pest problem needs to be addressed quickly before more damage occurs or the pest spreads to other plants.

 Poor soil or lack of fertilizer can also cause yellow leaves.
 When this happens, the leaves are no longer fuzzy or velvet-textured either.